 Repeat testing of impacted water supply

 Action items for PFAS exceedances, including investigative and clean-up activities, could be required in the future at and from specific sources.
-Currently the USEPA and the State do not regulate PFAS; however, if this were to change, then future action items could include investigation of nature and extent of site-related sources (like with other chemicals), treatment or remediation, etc. Currently, the path forward in this area is described below.
+Currently, EPA and the State do not regulate PFAS; however, if this were to change, then future action items could include investigation of nature and extent of site-related sources (similar to procedures with other chemicals), treatment or remediation, etc. The path forward in this area is described below.

 Reporting of PFAS Releases in Nevada

-The NDEP a process for reporting of releases via the NDEP Spill Hotline (toll free by phone (888) 331-6337 or online at ndep.nv.gov).
-The recommendation has been made that the reporting of releases of PFAS should be made to the under the following circumstances:
+NDEP has a process for reporting of releases to the environment via the NDEP Spill Hotline (toll free by phone (888) 331-6337 or online at ndep.nv.gov).
+The recommendation has been made that the reporting of releases of PFAS should be made to the spill hotline under the following circumstances:

 Mandatory Reporting of the Discharge, Use, or Release of Class B Firefighting Foams Containing PFAS